Understanding the Death Penalty in Texas

 Suffice it to say choosing your method of execution is not a choice anyone wants to make, nor is it a choice anyone should have to worry about before they’ve even been sentenced.
 A strong, determined criminal defense attorney can use several strategies to reduce their client’s sentence as much as possible.

-If you are in central Texas and facing a possible conviction for a capital murder, the Killeen criminal defense attorneys at Mary Beth Harrell Law Firm are here to represent and protect you and your rights during the most essential fight of your life.
+If you are in central Texas and facing a possible conviction for a capital murder, the Killeen criminal defense attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers are here to represent and protect you and your rights during the most essential fight of your life.
 We have offices in Killeen and Copperas Cove, and we are ready to be here for you every step of the way.
 Call us today at 254-680-4655 or fill out our contact form for assistance you can trust.